ericDeCourcy/Notes/solidity-storage-slots.md

 2. Put this line in the top of your hardhat.config.js: `require('hardhat-storage-layout');`
 3. Run `npx hardhat compile`.
 Make sure your contract actually compile before moving on to next step.
 5. Run `npx hardhat check` or `yarn hardhat check`.
 The storage layout of every contract should be displayed
+6. **Note: to check changes to contract storage**, you will need to recompile them and then run `npx hardhat check` again.

 ### Resources: